Skip to content

 What to Do

-• Run a DoxxScan to map every link between your handles, emails, phone numbers, and real identity, then use the included no-subscription cleanup of data broker records.
+• Run a DoxxScan to map every link between your handles, emails, phone numbers, and real identity, then use the included cleanup of data broker records.

 • Rotate any password you used for American PowerNet or any related utility portal, and enable 2FA through an authenticator app rather than SMS.